 The same strategy applied to my scared swimmer.
 Telling her swimming is fun and not scary would not be helpful, but teaching her how we handle fear, how we fight lies that can eat away at our hearts, is quite useful.
 Have your kids recite scripture, write the Word, and pray about it together.
 Childhood fears can be exhausting and frustrating as a parent, but these are the moments when the Word of God can become living and active for our children, when they get to learn how to apply it to their everyday lives.
 What an awesome opportunity we have!

-Just yesterday that scared swimmer (who is now loving swimming again) was working through her new Faith Journal (So much fun!
-Use this affiliate link if you are looking for one.) and came to show me what she listed as the number one thing she loves about God.
-In her 8 year old handwriting she carefully wrote “He makes me brave.”
+Just yesterday that scared swimmer (who is now loving swimming again) was working through her new Faith Journal and came to show me what she listed as the number one thing she loves about God.
+In her 8-year-old handwriting she carefully wrote “He makes me brave.”
 Lesson learned.
 And you can bet this mama got a little teary.

 While we try to re-shape hearts and complaining attitudes around here we don’t shy away from calling things hard.
 Learning to swim is hard.
 Pulling weeds is hard.
 Keeping a tidy home is hard.
 Sure it is, but that doesn’t mean we don’t do it.
 As my kids get older we talk more and more about the hard things of life, because they don’t ever magically go away.
 We talk about their dad’s job and the hard things he does there.
 We talk about paying bills and taxes, we talk about being treated unfairly or unkindly.
 Opportunities abound – that grumpy grocery store clerk who seems to be having a hard day, discuss it with your kids.
 That construction worker who is sweating up a storm in his hard hat, talk about it with your kids.
 Talking truth with your children, rather than sugar-coating life lessons, conditions them to understanding that hard work is a part of life and not something we shy away from.